g-dexterous/envital/README.md

 building the gadget installer
 -----------------------------
-first, clone this repository (or download the zip and unzip to a location on your machine)
+First, clone this repository (or download the zip and unzip to a location on your machine)

 	> cd path-to-folder-where-this-repository-is-cloned
 	> build.bat